Getting started with the analyze-deployment-tooling repository

 - After you install Visual Studio Code, add it to your PATH.
 For more information, see Launching from the command line.

-Install the Dev Containers extension
+Install the Dev Containers extension.

-Modify the hosts file
+Modify the macOS hosts file

 To enable you to connect to a deployment, the Solr Web UI, the database, and the Prometheus Web UI, update your hosts file to include entries for the containers.

-Run the following commands to update the
+Run the following command to open the macOS

 hosts

-sudo vi /etc/hosts
+file:sudo vi /etc/hosts

 Add the following lines to your